-Action # Title Description Total Funds Contributing supports to address underlying factors contributing to absenteeism and chronic absenteeism.
-The action(s) from the 2021-2022 LCAP that have been incorporated into this action are listed below: Goal 3, Action 16: Universal Transportation Access For SUSD Students (MP 7.4/3.16) State Priorities: 3, 5 Metrics: 3A, 5A, 5B, 5C 3.4 Additional and Supplemental: Student Attendance and Accountability (Contributing) These additional services are based on identified needs are intended to increase and/or improve the district-wide plan of supports, resources and staff to improve attendance for unduplicated pupils with less than 100% rate, as school attendance has a direct impact on academic achievement.
-Given the population of students not demonstrating academic proficiency, it is known that there are other contributing factors such as trauma, mental health concerns, health related issued, chronic stresses, concerns for safety, and other varied experiences that may require additional supports to address underlying factors contributing to absenteeism and chronic absenteeism.
-The action(s) from the 2021-2022 LCAP that have been incorporated into this action are listed below: Goal 3, Action 14: Student Attendance Accountability & Family Outreach (MP 7.1) Goal 3, Action 15: Truancy Intervention and Outreach (MP 7.2) State Priorities: 3, 5 Metrics: 3A, 5A, 5B, 5C \$2,257,795.00 Yes ction # Title Description Total Funds Contributing 3.5 Additional and Supplemental: Student Engagement and Leadership Opportunities (Contributing) These additional services are based on identified needs are intended to increase and/or improve unduplicated pupils access to leadership experiences, career & technical student organizations, student clubs & activities, and collaborative academic learning focused on acquiring positive and inclusive experiences, developing leadership skills, and contributing to positive and equitable school cultures.
+Action # Title Description Total Funds Contributing concerns, nutrition and health related issues, chronic stresses, concerns for safety, and other varied experiences, additional supports, resources, or motivators are required to help address underlying factors contributing to absenteeism.
+The action(s) from the 2021-2022 LCAP that have been incorporated into this action are listed below: Goal 3, Action 16: Universal Transportation Access For SUSD Students (MP 7.4/3.16) State Priorities: 3, 5 Metrics: 3A, 5A, 5B, 5C 3.4 Additional and Supplemental: Student Attendance and Accountability (Contributing) These additional services based on identified needs are intended to increase and/or improve the district-wide plan of supports and resources and staff to improve attendance for unduplicated pupils with less than 100% attendance.
+School attendance has a direct impact on academic achievement so increasing attendance and reducing chronic absenteeism is a top priority.
+To address the needs of students not demonstrating academic proficiency due attendance, with contributing factors such as trauma, mental health concerns, nutrition and health related issues, chronic stresses, concerns for safety, and other varied experiences, additional supports, resources, motivators or personnel may be required to help address underlying factors contributing to absenteeism. \$2,257,795.00 Yes The action(s) from the 2021-2022 LCAP that have been incorporated into this action are listed below: Goal 3, Action 14: Student Attendance Accountability & Family Outreach (MP 7.1) Goal 3, Action 15: Truancy Intervention and Outreach (MP 7.2) State Priorities: 3, 5 Metrics: 3A, 5A, 5B, 5C

+Action # Title Description Total Funds Contributing 3.5 Additional and Supplemental: Student Engagement and Leadership Opportunities (Contributing) These additional services are based on identified needs are intended to increase and/or improve unduplicated pupils access to leadership experiences, career & technical student organizations, student clubs & activities, and collaborative academic learning focused on acquiring positive and inclusive experiences, developing leadership skills, and contributing to positive and equitable school cultures.
 The action(s) from the 2021-2022 LCAP that have been incorporated into this action are listed below: Goal 3, Action 5: Student Clubs and Career Job-Skill Based Experiences (MP 4.1) Goal 3, Action 6: Student Leadership & Engagement Experiences (MP 4.2) Goal 3, Action 7: Student Clubs & Activities (Pentathlon) (MP 4.4) Goal 3, Action 9: Student Access To Leadership Conferences (MP 4.8) State Priorities: 3 Metrics: 5A, 5B, 5C \$1,476,967.00 Yes 3.6 Additional and Supplemental: Youth Engagement and Athletic Programs (Contributing) These additional services are based on identified needs are intended to increase and/or improve resources and staff to ensure that unduplicated pupils have access to participate in school athletic experiences, collaborative learning experiences, programs, and activities.
-The action(s) from the 2021-2022 LCAP that have been incorporated into this action are listed below: Goal 3, Action 7: Student Clubs & Activities (Kennedy Games) (MP 4.4) Goal 3, Action 8: Student Athletic Programs (MP 4.5) State Priorities: 3 \$2,157,842.00 Yes
+The action(s) from the 2021-2022 LCAP that have been incorporated into this action are listed below: Goal 3, Action 7: Student Clubs & Activities (Kennedy Games) (MP 4.4) Goal 3, Action 8: Student Athletic Programs (MP 4.5) \$2,157,842.00 Yes